Caffe Mocha is one of my favorite coffee drinks. It’s a perfect marriage of rich hot chocolate and robust espresso.

 Caffe Mocha, also called mocaccino, mochachino, or mochaccino is a delightful fusion of espresso, steamed milk, and chocolate.
 It’s the perfect marriage of bitter coffee and sweet, velvety chocolate.

-It’s a rich and satisfying beverage that expertly balances the bitterness of coffee with the sweetness of chocolate.
+This rich and satisfying beverage balances the bitterness of coffee with the sweetness of chocolate.

 Like Cappuccino, I used simple and basic equipment to make the Mocha drink.
 To make it even easier, I chose instant espresso powder to make espresso, instead of a coffee machine.
 Here’s how to make Caffe Mocha: